Exploring the Black Hills of South Dakota in the Winter

 An exhibit at the Crazy Horse Memorial on the tools used to sculpt the rock.

 If you have never been out West and learned about the lives of the Plains Indians, this is a great opportunity.
-The Black Hills were sacred to several tribes and understanding why this memorial is being built is important in understanding the nature of the the area.
+The Black Hills were sacred to several tribes and understanding why this memorial is being built is important in understanding the history of the the area.

 Wind Cave National Park and Jewel Cave National Monument